chavalisailaja/mysql/README.md

 `mysql` service contains armadized MySQL server accompanied with [phpMyAdmin](http://www.phpmyadmin.net) interface configured to access it.

+:warning: Due to apparmor policy issue MySQL container will not initialize on a host with MySQL server installed.
+[Related Issue](https://github.com/docker/docker/issues/7512)
 # Building and running the service.

     armada build mysql